Trade marks are wonderful.

-Trade marks are wonderful items of intellectual property.
-For the owner, trade marks provide the legal right to prevent others from using that brand without authorisation.
-For consumers, trade marks are equally great as they allow us to determine where a product or service comes from.
-This way we know that if we buy a product with a certain brand on it, it will be of the same quality/origin as the next time we purchase it.
+They’re great for consumers too, as they allow the everyday shopper to determine where a product or service comes from.
+This way, we know that if we buy a product with a certain brand on it, it will be of the same quality and origin each time we purchase it.

 However, there are instances where multiple companies can own very similar trade marks.
-And, despite the overlap, as consumers we’re still well aware these are entirely different brands.
+And, despite the overlap, as consumers, we’re still well aware these are entirely different brands.
 For example, consider the term ‘Penguin’.
-The word has been registered as a trade mark for (at least) three different companies:
+The word has been registered as a trade mark for at least three different companies:

 Getting your trade mark classes correct is very important for a number of reasons, not least that as part of a trade mark application the fees are calculated on the number of classes applied for.
 Additionally, if the wrong term is put into the wrong class at the application stage, the Intellectual Property Office will ask you to move that term into the correct class, which can mean additional paperwork and additional costs.

-At worst, getting the goods and services wrong can have disastrous consequences.
-Once a trade mark is filed, it is not possible to add new classes into the application.
+Furthermore, getting the goods and services wrong can have disastrous consequences.
+Once a trade mark is filed, it is not possible to add new classes to the application.
 This is only possible by way of a new application, which can mean that if any competitors get in there before you, they may be able to block your application.
 In short, it could mean that you are able to own the trade mark for your brand in connection with books in class 16 but not writing services in class 41.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.